Savjee/savjee.be/src/site/posts/2021/2021-04-18-migrating-this-blog-from-jekyll-to-eleventy.md

 With this check complete, I felt confident to deploy my changes to production.
 I merged my eleventy branch into the master branch, and my CI workflow did the rest.

 ## Next steps
 Overall, the migration to Eleventy went pretty smoothly.
 But this was only the start.
-Now that I have a better platform to develop my site, here are some things I want to work on in the future:
+Now that I have a better platform to develop my site, here are some things I want to work on in the future (like [implementing WebP images]({% link collections.posts, '2022/2022-02-08-implementing-webp-images-on-eleventy-site.md' %})!):

 * Migrate templates from Liquid to Nunjucks.
 * Tweak the typography.
 I want bolder fonts and tune the spacing between lines, paragraphs, and headings.